OSGeo/gdal/doc/source/drivers/raster/grib.rst

 This paragraph lists the configuration options that can be set to alter the default behavior of the GRIB driver.

--  GRIB_NORMALIZE_UNITS=YES/NO : Default to YES.
+-  .. config:: GRIB_ADJUST_LONGITUDE_RANGE
+      :choices: YES, NO
+      :default: YES
+      :since: 3.4.0

+      Convert longitudes from [0, 360] to [-180, 180].

+-  .. config:: GRIB_NORMALIZE_UNITS
+      :choices: YES, NO
+      :default: YES

       Can be
-   set to NO to avoid gdal to normalize units to metric.
-By default (GRIB_NORMALIZE_UNITS=YES), temperatures are reported in degree Celsius (°C).
-With GRIB_NORMALIZE_UNITS=NO, they are reported in degree Kelvin (°K).
+      set to NO to avoid GDAL to normalize units to metric.
+By default (:config:`GRIB_NORMALIZE_UNITS=YES`), temperatures are reported in degree
+      Celsius (°C).
+With :config:`GRIB_NORMALIZE_UNITS=NO`, they are reported in Kelvin (K).

+-  .. config:: GRIB_RESOURCE_DIR
+      :choices: <path>

--  GRIB_RESOURCE_DIR=path : Path to a directory where grib2_*.csv tables
-   are located.
-If not specified, the GDAL_DATA configuration option (or hard coded paths) used for all GDAL resources will be used.
+      Path to a directory where grib2_*.csv tables are located.
+If not specified, the :config:`GDAL_DATA` configuration option (or hard coded paths) used for all GDAL resources will be used.

 Open options
 ------------

+-  .. oo:: USE_IDX
+      :choices: YES, NO
+      :default: YES
+      :since: 3.4

--  **USE_IDX=YES/NO**: (From GDAL 3.4) Enable automatic reading
+      Enable automatic reading
       of external wgrib2 external index files when available.
-Default is YES.
       GDAL will look for a `<GRIB>.idx` in the same place as the dataset.
       These files when combined with careful usage of the API or the CLI tools allow a GRIBv2 file to be opened without reading all the bands.
 In particular, this allows an orders of magnitude faster extraction of select bands from large GRIBv2 files on remote storage (like NOMADS on AWS S3).
       In order to avoid unnecessary I/O only the text description of the bands should be accessed as accessing the metadata will require loading of the band header. gdal_translate is supported but gdalinfo is not.
       This option is ignored when using the multidimensional API (index is then ignored)

 GRIB2 write support